-- 1. A statement that the district is primarily responsible for compliance with federal and state laws and regulations, including those related to prohibition of unlawful discrimination, harassment, intimidation, or bullying against any protected group, and a list of all programs and activities that are subject to UCP as identified in the section "Complaints Subject to UCP" in the accompanying Board policy - 2.
-The title of the position responsible for processing complaints, the identity of the person(s) currently occupying that position if known, and a statement that such persons will be knowledgeable about the laws and programs that they are assigned to investigate

-- 3. A statement that a UCP complaint must be filed no later than one year from the date the alleged violation occurred - 4.
-A statement that, in the case of a complaint alleging unlawful discrimination, harassment, intimidation, or bullying, a UCP complaint must be filed no later than six months from the date of the alleged conduct or the date the complainant first obtained knowledge of the facts of the alleged conduct - 5.
-A statement that a student enrolled in a public school shall not be required to pay a fee for participation in an educational activity that constitutes an integral fundamental part of the district's educational program, including curricular and extracurricular activities - 6.
-A statement that a complaint regarding student fees or the local control and accountability plan (LCAP) may be filed anonymously if the complainant provides evidence or information leading to evidence to support the complaint
+- 1. A statement that the district is primarily responsible for compliance with federal and state laws and regulations, including those related to prohibition of unlawful discrimination, harassment, intimidation, or bullying against any protected group and all programs and activities that are subject to UCP as identified in the section "Complaints Subject to UCP" in the accompanying Board policy - 2.
+A statement that a complaint regarding student fees or the local control and accountability plan (LCAP) may be filed anonymously if the complainant provides evidence or information leading to evidence to support the complaint - (cf. 0460 Local Control and Accountability Plan) - (cf. 3260 Fees and Charges) - 3.
+A statement that a student enrolled in a public school shall not be required to pay a fee for participation in an educational activity that constitutes an integral fundamental part of the district's educational program, including curricular and extracurricular activities - 4.
+A statement that a complaint regarding student fees must be filed no later than one year from the date the alleged violation occurred - 5.
+A statement that the district will post a standardized notice of the educational rights of foster youth, homeless students, former juvenile court school students now enrolled in the district, children of military families, migrant students, and immigrant students enrolled in a newcomer program, as specified in Education Code 48853, 48853.5, 49069.5, 51225.1, and 51225.2, and the complaint process - (cf. 6173 Education for Homeless Children) - (cf. 6173.1 Education for Foster Youth) - (cf. 6173.2 Education of Children of Military Families) - (cf. 6173.3 Education for Juvenile Court School Students) - (cf. 6175 Migrant Education Program) - 6.
+Identification of the responsible staff member(s), position(s), or unit(s) designated to receive complaints - 7.
+A statement that complaints will be investigated in accordance with the district's UCP and a written decision will be sent to the complainant within 60 days from the receipt of the complaint, unless this time period is extended by written agreement of the complainant

-'''

-(cf. 0460 - Local Control and Accountability Plan) (cf. 3260 - Fees and Charges)

-'''

-- 7. A statement that the district will post a standardized notice of the educational rights of foster youth, homeless students, former juvenile court school students now enrolled in the district, children of military families, migrant students, and immigrant students enrolled in a newcomer program, as specified in Education Code 48853, 48853.5, 49069.5, 51225.1, and 51225.2, and the complaint process - (cf. 6173 Education for Homeless Children) - (cf. 6173.1 Education for Foster Youth) - (cf. 6173.2 Education of Children of Military Families) - (cf. 6173.3 Education for Juvenile Court School Students) - (cf. 6175 Migrant Education Program) - 8.
-A statement that complaints will be investigated in accordance with the district's UCP and a written decision will be sent to the complainant within 60 days from the receipt of the complaint, unless this time period is extended by written agreement of the complainant - 9.
-A statement that the complainant has a right to appeal the district's investigation report to CDE for programs within the scope of the UCP by filing a written appeal, including a copy of the original complaint and the district's decision, within 15 days of receiving the district's decision - 10.
-A statement advising the complainant of any civil law remedies, including, but not limited to, injunctions, restraining orders, or other remedies or orders that may be available under state or federal antidiscrimination laws, if applicable

-11. A statement that copies of the district's UCP are available free of charge
+- 8. A statement that the complainant has a right to appeal the district's decision to CDE by filing a written appeal, including a copy of the original complaint and the district's decision, within 15 days of receiving the district's decision - 9.
+A statement advising the complainant of any civil law remedies, including, but not limited to, injunctions, restraining orders, or other remedies or orders that may be available under state or federal antidiscrimination laws, if applicable - 10.
+A statement that copies of the district's UCP are available free of charge